 What to pack for the wet season in Peru

-The wet season is not especially popular among tourist.
+The wet season is not especially popular among tourists.
 But prices are lower as well.
-Also, tickets for Machu Picchu and the Inca Trail sell out fast, so ever increasing amounts of tourists do visit Peru during the less favorable time.
-And actually, the coastal area is much sunnier (if colder) during in the off-season.
+Also, tickets for Machu Picchu and the Inca Trail sell out fast, so ever-increasing amounts of tourists do visit Peru during the less favorable time.
+And actually, the coastal area is much sunnier (if colder) during the off-season.

 Umbrellas, ponchos, rain jackets and fast-drying clothes will be your best friends.
 Waterproof everything will save you many unpleasant surprises on the Inca Trail or any other hike.

 Personally speaking, I wouldn’t recommend traveling to Peru with just your carry-on.
 Peru is such a diverse country, that packing too light will be a mistake you’ll regret for a long time.
 Also, apart from Lima, Cusco, and a couple of other big cities, the shopping infrastructure isn’t especially good.
 At the end of the day, you will spend more time looking for stores than the time you save at the baggage reclaim.

 As usual, I would put all your valuables, documents and a set of clothes in your carry-on.
 Think smart, but don’t overthink it ;-)

 I hope this little packing list for Peru will help you prepare for your (hopefully awesome) trip to Peru.
 If you got any further questions on what to pack for Peru, do ask them in the comments below and I’m sure I will be able to assist you.